rhinobase/raftyui/apps/docs/app/docs/components/alert-dialog/page.md

 ## Aschild

 Our Button component is forwarded within the Alert Dialog Trigger component, enabling you to utilize all button props in the trigger.
-Additionally, if you wish to customize your own trigger, you can use the `asChild` prop.
+Additionally, if you wish to use your own trigger, you can use the `asChild` prop.

 {% example name="alert-dialog:aschild"/%}